With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Michigan

-This state is adapting building regulations to make it tiny home friendly.
-Briley Township allows small homes, and their size should be within 240 and 500 sq.
-Ft.
+This state is adapting building regulations to make it tiny home-friendly.
+Briley Township allows small homes, which should be between 240 and 500 sq. ft.

 -